hyperledger/aries-vcx/libvcx/README.md

 create a new object, this layer gives you back `u32` reference to that object, which is how you work with it.

-This was historically feasibly approach for building FFI interfaces.
-Arguably, nowadays there's more modern approaches to FFI, for example via [uniffi](https://mozilla.github.io/uniffi-rs/).
+This was historically feasibly approach for building FFI interfaces - was used to build Objective C and Java libvcx wrappers (deprecated), as well as libvcx NodeJS wrapper.

 ### DEPRECATED:`api_c` module & ObjectiveC / Java wrappers
 Built on top of `api_vcx`, provides runtime executor (tokio) and FFI interface.
 Libvcx based Java and